gazoscalvertos/Hass-Custom-Alarm/README.md

 - Notification of Open Sensors with the option to override
 - Information/Debug panel

+### Testing
+- Tested on HA v0.87 and below.

 ### Change Log:
+- 10/02/19:
+- [REQUEST] Included switches into the sensor lists as requested
+- [ENHANCEMENT] Modified the layouts due to polymer changes

 - 27/11/18:
 - [FEATURE] Adding some basic error handling which will be enhanced at a later date
 - [FIX BUG] Fixed margin issue in firefox (settings)